microsoft/language-server-protocol/_specifications/specification-3-17.md

 export interface InlayHintClass {
 	/**
 	 * The kind of information this hint conveys.
-	 * May be an InlayHintCategory or any other value.
+	 * May be an InlayHintCategory or any other value, clients should treat
+	 * unrecognized values as if missing.
 	 */
 	category?: string;